Welcome to Sigma Alpha Epsilon at The University of South Carolina,

 This is the mission outlined by the national office of Sigma Alpha Epsilon, and here at South Carolina Delta, we concur to every word of that statement.
 Established in 1882, SC Delta was the 35th chapter chartered nationally.
 With nearly 3,000 young men initiated in our existence, our reach extends far beyond the capital city here in Columbia and the great state of South Carolina.

-My name is Bernie Herbkersman, and I have recently been elected as the new Eminent Archon for the Fall 2017-Spring 2018 term.
+My name is Robert Byrd, and I have recently been elected as the chapter’s Eminent Archon for the Fall 2018-Spring 2019 school year.

-Social events continue to thrive at SC Delta, but our number one priority has always been in the classroom.
-In the spring of 2015, we announced the creation of the Ira H. Hoell Scholarship for Academic Excellence, named in honor of brother Ira Hoell’s late father, who passed away in in 2009.
+Social events continue to thrive at our chapter, but our number one focus has remained in the classroom.
+In the spring of 2015, we announced the creation of the Ira H. Hoell Scholarship for Academic Excellence, named in honor of brother Ira Hoell’s late father, who passed away in 2009.
 The award is presented to those members who maintain a 4.0 GPA while taking a minimum of 15 credit hours in a semester.
-The brother or brothers who accomplish this milestone are honored with a financial reward, totaling the cost of half of their dues for the semester.
+The brother, or brothers, who accomplish this milestone are honored with a financial reward, totaling the cost of half of their dues for the semester.
+We are also proud to say that our average GPA remains to be higher than the male average on campus.

 SC Delta still remains amongst the most successful and prestigious chapters on campus.
 Our alumni support is nothing short of outstanding, our numbers are at their highest levels in nearly ten years, and our chapter is full of “true gentleman”.
-As of April 2017, there are 125 active brothers, and we look forward to welcoming an additional thirty to forty more with a strong class in the fall.
+As of April 2018, there are 122 active brothers, and we look forward to welcoming an additional thirty to forty more with a strong class in the fall.
 I encourage any potential rushees to visit our "Rush" page and fill out an information form.
 Further, please get in touch with our rush chairmen, whose contact information is listed on that page as well.
-They will keep you abreast to any rush events they may be hosting throughout the summer and early fall.
+They will keep you informed on any rush events they may be hosting throughout the summer and early fall.

 Sigma Alpha Epsilon | Eminent Archon